emmacadavra/ci-portfolio1-spc/README.md

 ## **Current Website Features**
 ### **Header**

-The header sits atop the page in a fixed position, so that the site title is always visible to the user, for a simple and pleasant user experience.
+The header sits atop the page in a fixed position, for a simple and pleasant user experience.
 Within the header, the site title is clearly visible, and there is a navigation bar, which appears in two separate forms depending on the screen size of the user.
+The contrast between the background colour and text colour is AAA rated, as seen on the above Colour Contrast Grid, and responsive CSS design rules have been applied to the header height, depending on screen size.

+(screenshot of header on desktop)
-(screenshot of larger screen)
+(screenshot of header on mobile)

 #### **Site Title**

+The fixed position of the header means that the site title is clear and visible - regardless of what device the user is viewing from, and where they are on the website.
+CSS media queries have been used across multiple breakpoints, so that the text is always appropriately large and easy to read.
+It is the only h1 element on the website, so that its purpose as the main website title is made obvious not only by its location and styling, but also by its semantic placement within the header for the benefit of assistive technology such as screen readers.

+The site title also serves as a link to take the user back to the homepage, which is a simple function that users have come to expect on all webpages.
+There are no special CSS rules applied to the site title (such as the hover rule), to give the illusion that it is an image logo, which is also something users would expect.

+(screenshots of site title at 2 or 3 different breakpoints)

 #### **Navigation Bar**

 On larger screens, such as laptops and desktops, the navigation bar displays all three navigation links in the top-right corner of the screen.

+#### **Hamburger Menu**

 (screenshot of mobile screen - menu closed) (screenshot of mobile screen - menu open)